-As with any machinery, extreme care should be taken when performing any inspection, maintenance or repairs so as to prevent accidental injury.
-Improper or incomplete servicing could result in vehicle operational problems which may lead to personal injury, or damage to the vehicle or its equipment.
-Should you have any question about performing any service, have the service performed by a competent serviceman.
+As with any machinery, care should be taken when performing any inspection, maintenance or repair so as to prevent accidental injury.
+Improper or incomplete servicing could also result in vehicle operational problems which may lead to serious personal injury, or domage to the vehicle or its equipment.
+Should you have any question about performing any service, have the service performed by a competent servicement.